 Lean more about our mediators

 To qualify for the program, both parties must complete required application steps.

 - • Landlords need to submit an application directly to the mediation program

 - • Tenants have three ways of qualifying for the program:

-- • Tenants already approved for VERAP automatically qualify.
+- • Tenants already approved for VERAP or already receiving assistance through the Reach Up ERA program (AHS/DCF) automatically qualify.